MaxLap/activerecord_where_assoc/INTRODUCTION.md

 Post.where_assoc_not_exists(:comments)
 ```

-The `where_assoc_not_exists` is the exact same as `where_assoc_exists`, but it will return records for which
+The `where_assoc_not_exists` is the exact same as `where_assoc_exists`, but it will return records for which none of the
-no association record exists that match the condition.
+records of the association match the condition

 Now lets say you want posts that don't have comments from an admin: